clulab/releases/lrec2018-gradable/README.txt

 Also, paths to data will likely need to be modified depending on where/how you store the released data.

+Predictions of the NN model on both seen and unseen adjectives are included in data/.
+The code for evaluating these models as well as for generating the input used to make the MSE vs. Variance plot for unseen adjectives is included in
+	code/nn_eval_and_plot.py

 We will soon release the code for the neural network model as well as all prompts given to participants in the crowd-sourcing task.
 Please contact Becky Sharp (bsharp@email.arizona.edu) for more information in the meantime.